Welcome to the Department of Internal Medicine

 Our educational mission is global.
 Dr. Lynette Menezes, Assistant Dean for International Medicine, manages training programs in 32 countries - from Panama to China to Bangladesh - teaching leadership, quality improvement, and global health via bilateral exchange of scholars.
 All of our programs have grown and for more details see our 2021 State of the Department.

 The Department's research activities are numerous and involve both basic and clinical research activities in all subspecialties of Internal Medicine.

-- USF's Internal Medicine has 18 research faculty responsible for about $78 million in NIH research dollars.
-We are ranked nationally at 19/173 in funded NIH research by BRIMR.org in 2018.
+- USF's Internal Medicine has 18 research faculty responsible for more than $78 million in NIH research dollars.
+We are ranked nationally at 35/173 in funded NIH research by BRIMR.org (2020).

 - Dr. Krischer is the world-renowned meta data analyst on Type 1 diabetes.
-Recently, Dr. Christian Brechot, former director of the Pasteur Institute and past president of Biomerieux, was recruited to examine the microbiome.
+Dr. Christian Brechot, former director of the Pasteur Institute and past president of Biomerieux, examines the microbiome.

-- The malaria team under Dr. Cui and Dr. Kim conducts fundamental and translational research on malarial resistance and that team has bases in Malawi, Myanmar, Thailand, and other countries.
+- The malaria team under Dr. Liwang Cui and Dr. Kami Kim conducts fundamental and translational research on malarial resistance and that team has bases in Malawi, Myanmar, Thailand, and other countries.

-- In the Allergy Division, Dr. Kolliputi and Dr. Cardet study small airway disease and fibrosis.
+- In the Allergy Division, Dr. Narasaiah Kolliputi and Dr. Juan Carlos Cardet study small airway disease and fibrosis.
 All research in the malaria and allergy units is NIH funded.

 - Patient care occurs in our affiliated hospitals (Tampa General Hospital (TGH), H. Lee Moffitt Cancer Center and Research Institute, James A Haley VA Hospital, AdventHealth aka Florida Hospital) as well as our state-of-the-art ambulatory health care centers.
 The Department also provides healthcare support and services via contractual arrangements with many diverse organizations.